MEMORY A’LEVEL

 MARK SCHEME: WORKING MEMORY MODEL A01

-• ·Identification of components of the model and brief outline of their function:
+• ·Identification of components of the model and a brief outline of their function:

-• Likely Features are the three main components: central executive, coordinating the other two slave systems, involved in attention and higher mental processes.
-It has limited capacity and can process information in any mode.
+• Likely Features are the three main components: the central executive, which coordinates the other two slave systems and is involved in attention and higher mental processes.
+It has a limited capacity and can process information in any mode.

 • The phonological loop is involved in holding speech-based information and articulatory control processes of inner speech.

-• Visuospatial scratchpad deals with visual/spatial information and is involved in pattern recognition and perception of movement.
+• The visuospatial scratchpad processes visual-spatial information and is involved in pattern recognition and the perception of movement.

 Four statements/descriptions of different components of the working memory model: